aws-samples/serverless-samples/queue-based-ingestion/README.md

 Each example implements logging using Amazon CloudWatch Logs, emits custom metrics using Embedded Metrics Format, configures Amazon CloudWatch alerts, and creates an Amazon CloudWatch dashboard.
 AWS X-Ray distributed tracing is enabled whenever it is supported.
 AWS Lambda functions bundle the AWS X-Ray SDK for additional instrumentation.
 Amazon API Gateway access logging is enabled with a 30 day retention period.

-Check the AWS CloudFormation outputs of your deployment to see the Amazon CloudWatch dashboard URL, references to the Amazon API Gateway access logs stream, and alarms topics in Amazon SNS.
+Check the AWS CloudFormation outputs of your deployment to see the Amazon CloudWatch dashboard URL, references to the Amazon API Gateway access logs stream, and alarm topics in Amazon SNS.

 The dashboard is operational immediately:
 ![Soluton diagram](./assets/Cloudwatch_dashboard.png)